17.2. Using Profiling

 17.2.1.
 Modules

 On the Modules tab, the modules and their profiling information are listed.
-On mouse-over over the headings, a context-sensitive tool tip is displayed for each.
+When hovering over the headings, a context-sensitive tooltip is displayed for each.

 Options:

-• Show macros: If enabled, shows information of macros in the network and of modules inside that macro as a tree.
-If disabled, the information is flat and without the macros.
+• Show macros: If enabled, it shows information about macros in the network and modules inside the macro as a tree.
+If disabled, the information is presented flat, without the macros.

 • Show: Defines which networks and depths should be profiled: